 As soon as you defined your problem, you’ll need a team that will work on this problem.
 It is important that the team is not too big.
 The bigger the team, the harder it is to have close cooperation.
 The most ideal team size is between five and nine persons.
 When a team is smaller, communication is better in general.
 The team consists of three groups: the product owner, the scrum master, and the developers.
 Every group delivers value to the final product in its own way.

 Step 3.
-Composing the team
+Artifacts

 The problem is defined and the team members are assembled.
 Now it’s time for the resources.
 The roadmap to come to a successful project must be documented well.
 The documentation can be done physically with post-its or digital through the use of applications like Trello or Jira.
 It is wise to choose the method in consultation with the team and come to a conclusion together.